Best10VPN TorGuard Review Summary

 Great for Torrenting due to Proxy / VPN full coverage / app + network kill switches

 Best Customer Service Live Chat

 Well-priced $29.99 6 month offering

 (4.9 / 5)

-TorGuard Review Final Verdict / While TorGuard’s name comes from the “tor” in torrent and the service does work well with torrenting, TorGuard has grown into a top-notch VPN provider that works great for a variety of uses.In this full and detailed TorGuard Review, I’ve found it the fastest and most secure VPN provider out there–no questions asked.
+While TorGuard’s name comes from the “tor” in torrent and the service does work well with torrenting, TorGuard has grown into a top-notch VPN provider that works great for a variety of uses.In this full and detailed TorGuard Review, I’ve found it the fastest and most secure VPN provider out there–no questions asked.
 With added features like Stealth proxy, Stealth VPN, Encrypted email, and even Firefox/Chrome apps–TorGuard’s dedication to privacy and encryption makes it much more than a simple BitTorrent proxy or VPN for torrenting.
-It’s the ultimate security solution.
-It has some incredible offerings for advanced and basic users alike, and it’s the best VPN value around if you want the best blend of features, price, speeds, and performance.
+In this full TorGuard review, we’ll check out each section.

 TorGuard’s basic pricing starts at $9.99 for its VPN service.
 The Anonymous Proxy service costs $5.95 a month while Private Email costs $6.95 a month and Smart DNS $5.95 a month.TorGuard also has dedicated IP addresses for $7.99 per month which could be useful for those looking to set up game servers or use specific websites that work well with one IP address.
 It also works very well with Netflix streaming.